 - WATCH File: The WATCH File (Writers, Artists, and Their Copyright Holders) is a database containing names and addresses of copyright holders or contact persons for authors and artists whose archives are housed, in whole or in part, in libraries and archives in North America and the United Kingdom.

 - U.S. Copyright Office: The U.S. Copyright Office maintains a public database for copyright information on all works registered with the U.S. Copyright Office after January 1, 1978.

 - University of Texas Libraries permission guide: A list of resources for getting permission, with a particular focus on resources for non-text media.

-- Privacy & publicity rights: In addition, a researcher must also comply with applicable federal and state privacy and publicity laws when publishing certain materials.
-While copyright laws protect the copyright owner’s property rights in the work, privacy and publicity laws protect the interests of the individuals who are the subject of the work.
+Federal and state privacy and publicity laws may also apply to certain materials.
+While copyright laws protect intellectual property rights in the work, privacy and publicity laws protect the interests of the individuals who are the subject of the work.
 In general, a person’s right to privacy ends with his or her death, but publicity rights associated with the commercial value of that person’s name, image, or likeness may continue after death.
-It is a researcher’s sole responsibility for addressing issues of privacy and publicity rights when publishing content from Library materials.
+You are responsible for addressing issues of privacy and publicity rights when publishing content from the MIT Libraries.
 For more information on privacy & publicity laws and rights, see the Digital Media Law Project page on privacy and publicity, or chapter 9 of Copyright & Cultural Institutions.

-We gratefully acknowledge the UC Berkeley Library, whose Permissions Policies were an inspiration and template for ours.
+We gratefully acknowledge the UC Berkeley Library, whose Permissions Policies were an inspiration for ours.